 Surrounding Yourself with the Right People Matters

 When you have decided that you're no longer going to smoke, you want to be around like-minded individuals.
 This means having people in your corner who will support you on your journey and encourage you to make healthy decisions.
 If your group of friends regularly smoke or discourage your mission to stop smoking, it might seriously be time to consider keeping this company, at least for the short-term.
-That's not to say that every smoker is a bad person; however, if you are serious about letting go of smoking for good, placing yourself in the company of smokers is not conducive to your success as often the temptation to go back is too great.
+That's not to say that smokers are bad people; however, if you are serious about letting go of smoking for good, placing yourself in the company of smokers is not conducive to your success as often the temptation to go back is too great.

 You Can Do It!

 No matter who you are or how long you've been smoking, it's important to know that you are capable of quitting.
 This is something which many people have their doubts about along the way, especially during situations which involve withdrawal.
 The challenges which may arise during this journey is what having the right people in your corner makes a positive difference.
 Smoking doesn't have to define you and it doesn't have to have a hold on your life.
 Ultimately, you determine the quality of your health and wellbeing.

 If you are trying to stop smoking and feel tired or overwhelmed, then using online therapy may prove to be beneficial on your journey.
 Sometimes, people who are working to let go of smoking feel as though they have to do everything on their own.
 In other cases, there are elements of shame and embarrassment which are involved.
 What's important to keep in mind is that it's okay to struggle or stumble.
 This means that you are working to achieve a goal that isn't easy.